MrNicholson85/rap-resume/README.md

 ## 📖 Usage

 1. **Search for an Artist**
-   - Enter a rap artist name in the search bar (e.g., "Eminem", "Kendrick Lamar", "J. Cole")
+   - Enter an artist name in the search bar (e.g., "Eminem", "Kendrick Lamar", "Drake")
    - Click "Search" or press Enter

 2. **View Artist Resume**
    - Click on an artist card from the search results
    - View their professional resume including:
-     - Artist photo and basic info
+     - Artist photo and profile
-     - Biography/professional summary
+     - Popularity score and follower count
-     - Skills and genres
+     - Genres and music style
      - Complete discography timeline

 3. **Explore Albums**
    - Click on any album in the discography
-   - View album cover art and complete track listing
+   - View high-quality album cover art and complete track listing
-   - See track durations and total track count
+   - Click streaming service buttons to listen on your preferred platform
    - Use the back button to return to the artist resume

 ## 🔧 Development Commands